vignettes/SingleStudies.Rmd

 options(sqlRenderTempEmulationSchema = NULL)

-The last three lines define the cdmDatabaseSchema
+The last lines define the cdmDatabaseSchema

 ,